a-b-street/abstreet/docs/dev.md

     restores an exact simulation state.
 Savestates are found in debug mode (**Control+D**) -- they're probably confusing for the normal player experience, so they're hidden for now.
+- If you're testing anything related to prebaked results (used for comparisons against a baseline in challenge mode), make sure to set `--rng_seed=42`.
+The `--dev` flag does by default.
 - All code is automatically formatted using https://github.com/rust-lang/rustfmt; please run `cargo fmt` before sending a PR.